sepideh-srj/Intrinsic_Flash_Photography/dataset_prepare/dataset_prepare.md

 Download the multi illumination dataset through the link.

-Use the [MID](./MID.py/) script to convert the illuminations to linear RGB and white balance them and put the different ambient illuminations for each scene in different sub-folders.
+Use the [MID](./MID.py/) script to convert the illuminations to linear RGB, white balance them and put the different ambient illuminations for each scene in different sub-folders.

 ## DeepFlash Portrait Dataset